 Sea salt flakes are larger and flatter than regular sea salt crystals.
 They add a nice crunch to dishes, making them a great choice for toppings or finishing touches.
 Sea salt flakes can be sprinkled on top of grilled meats or vegetables or can also be used to add a finishing touch to desserts.

 On the other hand, regular sea salt crystals are smaller and more uniform in size.
 They can be used in a variety of dishes, including soups, stews, and baked goods.
-Some people prefer regular sea salt because it has a cleaner taste than sea salt flakes, which can sometimes taste slightly bitter or metallic.
+Some people simply use sea salt because it can be a bit more affordable, and then to apply it more like a finishing salt, they use a ceramic grinder.
+For more on this topic, you may want to read Salt Storage: Choosing a Salt Cellar, Salt Grinder, and More.

 From a health perspective, both sea salt and sea salt flakes are relatively similar.
-They both contain trace minerals like potassium and magnesium, but they are not significant sources of these nutrients.
-Some people prefer to use sea salt because it is less processed than table salt and may contain less sodium chloride.
-However, it’s important to note that sea salt is still primarily made up of sodium chloride, so it should be used in moderation.
+This is especially true of products that come from the same sea water source (location).
+Some people prefer to use sea salt because it is less processed than table salt and is less dense.

 Overall, the choice between sea salt and sea salt flakes comes down to personal preference and the specific recipe at hand.
 Both can be used in a variety of dishes and offer unique flavors and textures.
 Whether you choose sea salt or sea salt flakes, it’s important to use them in moderation and enjoy them as part of a balanced, healthy diet.